mattkelly/deckconverter/README.md

 deckconverter
 =============

-A utility for converting between trading card deck formats.
+A utility for converting between Magic: The Gathering deck formats.